Where to see snowdrops in Kent: 10 pretty gardens to visit

 Opening for the National Gardens Scheme, this is a wonderful, tranquil garden to spend a contemplative couple of hours, soaking in the springtime flora.

-Spring Platt will be open from 8th to 28th February by arrangement.
+Spring Platt will be open for the NGS on several days in February.
 Admission is £5 and includes light refreshments.
 01622 843383

 Biddenden Road, Cranbrook

 The historic Sissinghurst Castle estate is comprised of 460 acres of meadows and woodland and was originally used as a prison in the mid-18th century.